GRE Preparation: The Complete Study Plan & Time Management Guide

 The GRE is learnable.
 It doesn't test specialized knowledge or obscure facts.
 It tests reasoning, critical thinking, vocabulary in context, and mathematical fundamentals—skills that can be systematically developed through focused preparation.

 This guide will show you exactly how to prepare for the GRE using evidence-based study strategies, optimal time allocation, and systematic progress tracking.
+For a broader overview of exam preparation timelines, see our guide on How Long Should You Study for an Exam?
+Our comprehensive exam preparation guide also provides foundational strategies applicable to all high-stakes standardized tests.

-ℹ️ About the GRE
+ℹ️About the GRE

 The GRE (Graduate Record Examination) is a standardized test administered by ETS (Educational Testing Service) for admission to graduate and business schools worldwide.
 The current GRE General Test is approximately 2 hours long with three sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 Scores range from 130–170 for Verbal and Quant (in 1-point increments) and 0–6 for Analytical Writing (in 0.5-point increments).